#FREEROBERTDEALS

 ROBERT'S INJUSTICE

-Robert Deals, a retired Air Force veteran who served this country for eleven respectable years, is now serving his twelfth year of an 18-year sentence in the state prison in Yuma, Arizona.
+Robert Deals, a retired Air Force veteran who served this country for eleven respectable years, is now serving his 14th year of an 18-year sentence a special veterans unit in Tucson, AZ.
 On January 13, 2010, Robert Deals, was arrested for a cannabis-related conviction after he fled the scene of a police bust involving himself and two other individuals.

-Alicia Deals, Robert’s daughter, says the case against him has been mishandled by prosecutors.
+Alicia Deals, Robert’s daughter, feels the case against him has been mishandled by prosecutors.
 But she wasn’t content to let cannabis be the thing that tore her family apart.

 Alicia has turned her family’s biggest burden into their family’s biggest blessing by opening a dispensary with a social equity license and using her platform to advocate for her father’s release.
 “We are using the power of our growing voice to raise awareness about my dad’s unjust sentence and to bring him home,” Alicia said.